Anusha-raju/test_repository/README.md

 - test_clear_memory(): This test function is to check if the clear_memory function invoked by critical_function performed its task or not.
 - test_memory_actually_increased():This test will check whether we are actually increase the memory during running the critical function.

+#### Test cases related to memory_usage of critical_function().
+- test_clear_memory(): This test function is to check if the clear_memory function invoked by critical_function performed its task or not.
+- test_memory_actually_increased():This test will check whether we are actually increase the memory during running the critical function.